vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 - When to merge services that aren't working
 - How to balance technical and organizational constraints

-Adaptive Granularity Strategy complements DDD by adding quantitative decision-making on top of domain modeling.
+Adaptive Granularity Governance: The Khan Microservice Pattern complements DDD by adding quantitative decision-making on top of domain modeling.

 ### 11.7.2 "Can't I just use my intuition?"